lopadz/wp-backup-to-b2/README.md

 - ```utilities.mk```: Defines colors and variables needed for naming files/directories.

 ## App Settings & Options
+- ```FREQ``` = It tells the script what kind of backup frequency this will be.
+This affects the name of the directory where the backup will be saved and the retention policy for local and remote backups.
+Valid values are 'daily', 'weekly', 'monthly', and 'yearly'.
+If nothing is set or empty, it will default to 'daily'.
 -  ```LOG_DIR``` = Name of the directory where the logs are saved.
 -  ```DB_PREFIX``` & ```CODE_PREFIX ```= Prefix added to the filename to the database and codebase respectively.
 -  ```CLEANUP_OLD_BACKUPS``` = If set to true, the script will find the backups created between now and:
-   -  7 days in the past for backups with a value of ```FREQ=daily```
+   -  8 days in the past for backups with a value of ```FREQ=daily```
    -  31 days in the past for backups with a value of ```FREQ=weekly```
    -  91 days in the past for backups with a value of ```FREQ=monthly```
    -  366 days in the past for backups with a value of ```FREQ=yearly```

-	Once found, it will delete them *before* syncing to the S3 bucket and have a simple retention policy.
-You can customize these values if needed.
+	Once found, it will **delete the local backups** *before* syncing to the S3 bucket for a simple retention policy.
+You can customize these values by commenting out the ```DELETE_...``` variables and updating as needed.

 - ```S3_SYNC``` = If set to false, this won't sync the backups to the S3 bucket.
 It defaults to ```true```.s
-- ```S3_KEEP...``` = These are the days that are passed in the --keepDays flag when syncing to the B2 S3 bucket.
+- ```S3_KEEP_...``` = These are the days that are passed in the --keepDays flag when syncing to the B2 S3 bucket.
+- ```DELETE_...``` vs ```S3_KEEP_...``` = The main difference is one affects local backups, while the other one affects the retention policy of the S3 bucket.

 ## Optional Recommendations
 Paths in the ```apps/app-example.mk``` file resemble an app running on: